FAQ

 The open calls in the CPNL program have been made accessible to all parties who can contribute to the goals of the program.

 Yes.
-The National Growth Fund expects co-funding for the CPNL open calls in 2023.
+The National Growth Fund expects co-funding for the CPNL open calls.

 RVO: